sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Can be used to support internal audit or compliance

 ## Amazon GuardDuty
-- Intelligent Threat discovery to protect your AWS Account
+- Intelligent **threat detection service** continously monitors for malicious of unauthorized behavior to protect your AWS Account
 - Uses Machine Learning algorithms, anomaly detection, 3rd party data
 - One click to enable (30 days trial), no need to install software
 - Input data includes: